Lesterino/drink-logger/README.md

 were consumed at are included.

-Technologies Used: Node.js, Express, MongoDB, HTML, CSS
+Technologies Used: Node.js, Express, Mongoose, HTML, CSS

 Things to add: